cvat-ai/cvat/site/content/en/docs/administration/advanced/iam_system_roles.md

   The column makes sense only if a request is made in the context of an organization and allows to delimit access to resources of the organization.
-  For example, if a user has the `maintainer` role in an organization, but the privilege is worker, he/she will be able to see all resources in the organization but not be able to create tasks and projects in the organization.
+  For example, if a user has the `maintainer` role in an organization, but the privilege is `worker`, the user will be able to see all resources in the organization but not be able to create tasks and projects in the organization.

 If somebody needs to change the default behavior,